 Once the IO files an extension and gets a receipt notice, the beneficiary is eligible to continue employment without a gap.

 There are two ways to extend TN status:

 1. Travel to Canada/Mexico and re-enter again in TN status (recommended option)

 A TN employee can be extend his or her status by departing and re-entering the U.S. This will include submitting a TN Visa Request Form and an employment letter to the International Office.
 Read more about the requirements for this letter.

-If he or she does not plan to travel, then an extension can be processed within the U.S. through the following steps.
+Applying for a TN extension within the U.S. requires 3-4 months for USCIS approval.
 All requests must be made to the IO four months prior to the current expiration date of the TN.

-- The TN employees should initiate this process with his/her Host Department.
+- The TN employee should initiate this process with the Host Department

 - IO will review for accuracy and completeness.
 If complete, IO will file form I-129 with USCIS.

 IO will receive receipt notice and forward it to the department.